 How do I get a passport card?

-You can apply by mail using Form DS-82 if you have a passport book or card that:
+You can apply using Form DS-82 if you have a passport book or card that:

 - Can be submitted with your application